touchlab/KaMPKit/README.md

 # Very, Very Important Message!

 You have likely been skimming the last section, *but please read this carefully*.
-Because of the current KMP documentation situation, it is very important that you stick to curated info.
-That means this “Kit”, and possibly links from people in the community who know what they’re talking about. *Google does not know what KMP docs are current*.
+Because of the current KMP documentation situation, you must be very careful about which blog posts and samples you look at.
+Until you have something running, it is best to stick to just this kit, or links from developers familiar with the technology. *Google results for KMP will be conflicting and likely out of date.
+Be careful!*.

 **Stick to this kit until you have something running.
 If you start browsing other tutorials or docs while setting things up, you can easily get confused.**

 Config settings and patterns have changed over the past year, so various blog posts and versions of documentation will be conflicting.
-That’s what makes a quick setup take hours or days.
+Browsing other samples and tutorials will likely extend your startup time.

 **TL;DR ignore the rest of the world until your project builds.**

 # The Starter App